Ústí nad Labem: Road transport

 The D8 motorway (part of the European route E55) from Prague to Dresden intersects the western border of Ústí nad Labem.
 The European route E442 from Liberec to Karlovy Vary, formed by first class road, also passes through the city.

-Mariánský Bridge is a road bridge over the Elbe which was built over a period of five years and opened in 1998.
+The bridge Mariánský most is a road bridge over the Elbe which was built over a period of five years and opened in 1998.
 It is one of the main landmarks of the city.
-International Association for Bridge and Structural Engineering ranked Mariánský Bridge among the 10 best structures of the world in the decade.
+International Association for Bridge and Structural Engineering ranked Mariánský most among the 10 best structures of the world in the decade.

 City mass transport

 The city has a network of mass transport that includes bus and trolley bus lines.
 The city has its own transport company, Dopravní podnik města Ústí nad Labem.